cockroachdb/rksql/README.md

 You can follow the instructions on https://github.com/golang/dep and https://godoc.org/golang.org/x/tools/cmd/goimports

-Once you have the dependencies you can run this python script:
+Once you have the dependencies you can run this python script: `src/go/BUILD.py`

-$ src/go/BUILD.py
+To run unit tests: `src/go/BUILD.py --test`

+If you need to clean your workspace: `src/go/BUILD.py --clean`